sebastianbrzustowicz/QuadControl/README.md

 QuadControl is a Java-based embedded application for compatible communication with a dedicated API.
 A large part of this application is inner loop thrust control of the rotors based on a sensor data.
 App was created especially for Raspberry Pi 4 with Raspberry Pi OS, because dedicated libraries for RPi 4 were used.
 Compatible API which this embedded app is communicating with is shared [here](https://github.com/sebastianbrzustowicz/Robot-tasker-API).
+You need to run the code on the Raspberry Pi 4 for the programme to be sure that the program works correctly.

 ### Disclaimer
 Complete version which guarantee best performance is not available publicly.